End-to-end One-shot Human Parsing: Experiments

 \subsubsection{General Visual Inspection}

-To better understand the OSHP task and the effectiveness of EOP-Net, we further show the qualitative results generated by EOP-Net on both $k$-way and $1$-way OSHP settings in Fig.~\ref{fig:kw1w}.
+To better understand the OSHP task and the effectiveness of EOP-Net, we further show the qualitative results generated by EOP-Net on both $k$-way and $1$-way OSHP settings in Figure~\ref{fig:kw1w}.
 Generally, we observe that EOP-Net can flexibly generate satisfying parsing masks for classes defined by the support example, including the novel classes that are not annotated in the training data.
-For example, for the $k$-way OSHP on CIHP-OS in Fig.~\ref{fig:kw1w} (a) and (b), although the scenes contain crowded humans in various challenging poses, EOP-Net is still able to generate high-quality parsing results in terms of both the small-size base classes, \eg, ``face'' and ``arms'', and the novel classes, \eg, ``hat'' and ``upper-clothes'' in (a).
+For example, for the $k$-way OSHP on CIHP-OS in Figure~\ref{fig:kw1w} (a) and (b), although the scenes contain crowded humans in various challenging poses, EOP-Net is still able to generate high-quality parsing results in terms of both the small-size base classes, \eg, ``face'' and ``arms'', and the novel classes, \eg, ``hat'' and ``upper-clothes'' in (a).
 For the $1$-way OSHP on CIHP-OS, since the model is only required to learn to parse one target class which is a relatively easier setting, the quality of the parsing results is better than that for the $k$-way OSHP.
-On ATR-OS in Figure (c) and (f), since the human foreground is more salient, the parsing results are more precise. \bohan{which images are from ATR-OS? and which are from CIHP-OS? \hefix{fixed}}
+On ATR-OS in Figures (c) and (f), since the human foreground is more salient, the parsing results are more precise.